couchbaselabs/meep-meep/README.md

     --workload-type            (Default: MutationPercentage) The type of workload to be used.

-    -t, --enable-timings       (Default: false) Time operations and output at end of workload.
+    -t, --enable-timings       (Default: true) Time operations and output at end of workload.

     -h, --help                 Display this help screen.